 A. Establishing a Program

-Early in the school year the principal shall and notify students regarding opportunities to participate in the extracurricular program of the school.
+Early in the school year the principal shall gather data on student interest in activities and organizations and notify students regarding opportunities to participate in the extracurricular program of the school Descriptions of all existing and new student organizations will be shared with students prior to students signing up for groups and activities.

-Sonly students and faculty have the right to suggest and organize any extracurricular club or activity for which there is sufficient interest and support and whose activities are not unlawful nor contrary to the policies of the Albemarle County Public Schools.
-The school may use its information gathering process on student interest to identify students interested in organizing the activities.
+All activities should be established on the basis of educational merit, need, and interest from within the school.
+For co-curricular activities, ACPS professional staff or students may organize student organizations.
+For non-curricular activities, sonly students have the right to suggest and organize any extracurricular club or activity for which there is sufficient interest and support and whose activities are not unlawful nor contrary to the policies of the Albemarle County Public Schools.
+The school may use its information gathering process on student interest to identify students interested in organizing the activities and assign a staff member to support these students to start the group.

+All new student organizations must submit to the principal or designee an application for approval that includes a constitution describing the purpose, type (co or non-curricular), activities, membership or fee requirements (if any), outside group affiliations (if any), and staff sponsor or monitor of the group.
+Approval will be based on criteria applied equally to all proposed organizations, including compliance with all school board policies, and may include a minimum number of students interested.
+The school will maintain and update approved student organization constitutions for as long as the group operates within the school.
+Non-curricular student organizations approved in this way will be sponsored only through equal access to use of facilities and will receive no public funding.
+The purpose and content of meetings for non-curricular groups will not be considered as endorsed by the school.

 The total program of activities in the school should be comprehensive and well-balanced, providing many and varied opportunities for all students.
-This program will be shared via an annual message to families and posting on the school’s website.
+The updated program will be shared by the beginning of the second quarter via an annual message to families and posting on the school’s website and also shared with the Assistant Superintendent of School Community Engagement.
+This communication will include a brief description of each student organization based on the group’s approved constitution.

-All activities should be established on the basis of educational merit, need, and interest from within the school.

-All activities shall be open to all students without discrimination on the basis of race, religion, sex, gender, or handicap, subject only to those qualifications necessary to fulfill the special aims of the organization.
+All activities shall be open to all students without discrimination on the basis of race, religion, sex, gender, ordisability, subject only to those qualifications necessary to fulfill the special aims of the organization.

 B. Administering the Program

-1. The participation of students in the extracurricular program should be based upon sound guidance rather than upon a set of rules and regulations formulated to control membership.
+1. The participation of students in the student activities program should be based upon sound guidance rather than upon a set of rules and regulations formulated to control membership.
 Students should be encouraged to participate in activities which satisfy current needs and interests, as well as to explore activities which would broaden their interests and experiences.
 Some students need encouragement to participate more fully; however, others may need to be counseled against over-participation.
 In all cases participation is a matter of voluntary choice by each student.

-2. The principal, in consultation with the students involved, where such consulting is appropriate, appoints faculty or staff sponsors for all school-sponsored cocurricular and non-curricular student activities.
+2. The principal, in consultation with the students involved, where such consulting is appropriate, appoints faculty or staff sponsors or monitors for all cocurricular and non-curricular student activities.

-3. The role of the faculty sponsor is a various and changing one, depending upon the nature of the activity.
+3. For co-curricular organizations, the role of the faculty sponsor is a various and changing one, depending upon the nature of the activity.
 The sponsor may instruct, coach, supervise, administer, or advise at various times.
-In general, however, the sponsor represents the principal in carrying out the overall responsibility for the activity program.
+In general, however, the sponsor represents the principal in carrying out the overall responsibility for the activity.